phip1611/linux-libc-auxv/README.md

 # libc-auxv - Build and Parse the Initial Linux Stack Layout for Different Address Spaces

 Linux passes an initial stack layout to applications, that contains `argc`, `argv`, `envp`, and the `auxiliary vector` right above the stack pointer.
-The libc of a Linux program parses this sturcture in its `_start`-symbol ("crt0") and passes the right pointers as arguments to `main` afterwards.
+The libc of a Linux program parses this structure in its `_start`-symbol ("crt0") and passes the right pointers as arguments to `main` afterwards.
 This crate helps to construct and parse this data structure in `no_std` environments and for different address spaces.